StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

 ![Marginal SFS for MSL and GBR](comp_1d_MSL_GBR.png)

-We can also plot a 2d spectrum as a heatmap using `moments.Plotting`:
+We can also plot a 2d spectrum as a heatmap using a function from `moments.Plotting`:

 ```python
 moments.Plotting.plot_single_2d_sfs(sfs_projected.marginalize([2]), out="comp_2d_MSL_GBR.png")